 Yes!
 I make my henna myself, and the ingredients are pure and simple: Henna Powder (the powder is made from the crushed leaf of the henna plant, which is indigenous to countries in the Middle East and North Africa, where the climate is just right), Lemon Juice and Essential Oils.
 For oils, I use any blend of the following: cajeput, lavender, and clove.
-I occasionally add peppermint tea or coffee in order to achieve the right consistency.
+I often add peppermint tea or coffee in order to achieve the right consistency.

 With children and teens with sensory issues and sensitivities, they can interpret the cool feeling of the henna paste as a "burning" feeling, but it is not actually burning their skin.

-My henna paste is 100% percent safe for people with all skin types, and is only a true risk (albeit non-life threatening) for someone with a citrus allergy, a sensitivity to caffeine, or to one of the essential oils.
+My henna paste is safe for people with all skin types, and is only a true risk (albeit non-life threatening) for someone with a citrus allergy, a sensitivity to caffeine, or to one of the essential oils.
 Any reaction can typically be remedied by removing the paste and cleaning the skin and/or applying a topical cream.